-Connecting New Zealand: a summary of the government’s policy direction for transport is a document that summarises the government’s overall policy direction for transport.
+Connecting New Zealand: a summary of the government’s policy direction for transport.

 About Connecting New Zealand